VinceNolan999/ms2-surfs-up-ireland/README.md

 #### Hero Image

-- Full size image of the singer that is responsive to device size
+- Good quality Image of a person surfing trelavant to the website theme

 #### about-me section